 Mitigation

 It’s important to know what is and isn’t safe with your tooling.
 Some templating languages escape things others don’t.
-At a minimum, the XSS attempt will just break your webpage.
-At the worst, it’s code execution.
+At a minimum, the XSS attack will just break your webpage.
+At the worst, it’s code execution elsewhere in your system within a privileged context.
 See the more reading section below for links with more reading about all the ways XSS bugs can evade filters.

 XSS bugs can do a number of bad or scary things to your website.
 They include:

-• In a scipting context, only six characters are needed (most of which are not usually escaped).
+- In a scripting context, only six characters are needed to execute arbitrary code (most of which are not usually escaped).
 Plenty of examples can be found on google. (i’ve avoided direct linking due to my website policy on profanity)

 More Reading